BatterieNguyen/English/Animal/Protection_of_Animal.md

 demise     | the end or failure of an institution, an idea, a company, etc. pollinate  | to put pollen into a flower or plant so that it produces seeds

 -----
 ## `4.
 Far too little has been done to prevent animals and plants from dying out, although people have noticed this problem for a long time.
 Why have people failed to improve this situation?
 What are your suggestions?`

+  Nowadays, the progresive extinction of living species on the planet, either animals or plants, as arisen as a big environmental challenge, according to many scientists and researchers.
+Despite the growing concern on this issue, little progress has been made in this field.
+There are some factors that account for why this happended.
+In my opinion, this situation can be remedied, provided that some reasonable steps are taken.

 Vocabulary | Meaning | Side Note